-- 1. Submit a completed SmartPen Request form at least thirty (30) days prior to the first day of classes each quarter.
+- 1. Submit a completed SmartPen Request form at least thirty (30) days prior to the first day of classes each term.
 The request can be submitted through the Service Request link. - 2.
-First-time users are required to watch a SmartPen tutorial and initial a verification form.
-Before initial checkout, the student must meet with the Notetaking Support Coordinator to discuss lending policies and sign a SmartPen Release form. - 3.
-Sign a SmartPen Return form when equipment is returned.
-All equipment must be returned before the last day of final exams unless otherwise specified. - 4.
-First-time users must complete a survey upon return of SmartPen equipment.
+Meet with the Notetaking Support Coordinator to discuss lending policies and sign a SmartPen Release form prior to loan of equipment. - 3.
+Students must sign the Audio Recording and Transcription Services Agreement prior to receiving the SmartPen. - 4.
+First-time users are required to watch a SmartPen tutorial. - 5.
+Students must sign a SmartPen Return form when equipment is returned.
+All equipment must be returned before the last day of final exams unless otherwise specified. - 6.
+Upon final return of SmartPen, users must complete a survey.

-- 1. The student's SSD counselor must approve the SmartPen as an accommodation. - 2.
-First-time SmartPen users will be permitted a notetaker and a SmartPen for the first quarter.
-If the student chooses to utilize a SmartPen thereafter, the student cannot submit a request for a notetaker unless otherwise approved by their SSD Counselor.

-- 3. Students can check out the SmartPen no earlier than five (5) business days prior to the first day of a new quarter. - 4.
+- 1. The student's SSD Counselor must approve the SmartPen as an accommodation. - First-time SmartPen users will be permitted a notetaker and a SmartPen for the first term of use.
+If the student chooses to utilize a SmartPen thereafter, the student cannot submit a request for a notetaker unless otherwise approved by their counselor. - 3.
+Students can check out the SmartPen each term. - 4.
 The student will be provided a single subject notebook for each class the student is enrolled in.
 If the student is enrolled in three classes, the student will be given a three subject notebook; any additional classes after the three, the student will receive a one subject notebook.
 It is the student's responsibility to purchase and or print additional paper if needed. - 5.
 The student will not be provided a new notebook if the student swaps or changes classes. - 6.
 It is the student's responsibility to always ensure the SmartPen is charged.
 The student will be responsible for getting notes from a classmate if the pen is not charged or left at home, work, etc. - 7.
-It is the student's responsibility to print out any additional SmartPen control settings stickers, if needed at ssdsmartpen@csusb.edu. - 8.
-It is the student's responsibility to notify the SSD office immediately of any pen malfunction issues. - 9.
-It is the student's responsibility to notify the SSD office immediately if the equipment is damaged at ssdsmartpen@csusb.edu. - 10.
+It is the student's responsibility to notify the SSD office immediately of any pen malfunction issues. - 8.
+It is the student's responsibility to notify the SSD office immediately if the equipment is damaged at ssdsmartpen@csusb.edu. - 9.
 If the equipment is returned in a damaged condition or is missing parts, the student will be responsible to pay to replace the damaged or missing equipment.
 The student will also be responsible to pay to replace lost or stolen equipment.
-Failure to do so will result in a hold on the student's account.
+Failure to do so will result in a registration hold on the student's account.

-- 11. The student will utilize the equipment for school purposes only. - 12.
+- 10. The student will utilize the equipment for school purposes only. - 11.
 The student will not sell, reproduce, or redistribute the equipment or pencasts to anyone in any manner.
-These pencasts are solely for the student's personal academic use and may not be used for any other purpose or shared with anyone other than the student and SSD. - 13.
+These pencasts are solely for the student's personal academic use and may not be used for any other purpose or shared with anyone other than the student and SSD. - 12.
 The student will not use the SmartPen during a quiz or exam.
-Any electronics used during quizzes/exams will be considered as academic dishonesty and will be handled according to university policy.
+Any electronics used during quizzes/exams will be considered as academic dishonesty and will be handled according to university policy. - 13.
+Questions or concerns regarding requested SmartPen services should be directed to the SSD office.